 - 2.1.1 To succeed at the independent examination the NP will need to meet certain tests, known as basic conditions.
 These include that: - The NP policies are appropriate having regard to national planning policies and advice - The NP contributes to the achievement of sustainable development;. - The NP is in general conformity with the strategic polices set out in the development plan made at the strategic level (in this case the Borough Council of King's Lynn and West Norfolk (the Borough) adopted development plan) - The NP meets certain UK regulations including those relating to strategic environmental assessment and human rights - The NP conforms to the requirements of Chapter 8 of Part 6 of the Conservation and Habitats Species Regulations 2017. - 2.1.2 The Statutory Development Plan of the Borough includes: - The Core Strategy (CS) adopted in July 2011 (covers the period up to 2026) [1] - The Site Allocations and Development Management Policies Plan (SADMP) adopted in September 2016 [2].
 The SADMP implements the broader policies in the Core Strategy. - 2.1.3 In order to be an effective planning tool, it is important that the Gayton and Gayton Thorpe NP adds value to the policies in the Local Plan.
 This NP has been drafted against the existing context provided by the Borough-wide Local Plan and it is not the intention of the NP to duplicate policies which exist at this wider Borough level.
 The Borough is currently preparing a Local Plan Review [3].
-The new Local Plan [3] will cover the plan period 2016 through to 2036 and will replace the Core Strategy and Site Allocations document.
+The new Local Plan [3] will replace the Core Strategy and Site Allocations document.
 The NP Group has been careful to ensure that the emerging Local Plan policies are fully considered as part of drafting the Gayton and Gayton Thorpe NP.
+The Parish Council is keen to ensure that the Plan remains up to date and topical.
+It is also aware of the emerging Local Plan and the way in which its adoption will alter the strategic planning context in the Borough.
+In these circumstances, the

-1Many issues are capable of being material considerations, but in broad terms should relate to the use and development of land.
+&lt;sup>1Many issues are capable of being material considerations, but in broad terms should relate to the use and development of land.
 As a general principle, the planning system works in the public interest and matters that affect solely private interests are not usually material considerations in planning decisions.
 However, each application is considered on its merits (DCLG, Jan 2015)